tferrari92/automate-all-the-things/README.md

 1. On your GitHub repo, go to the "Actions" tab.
 2. Click on the "01-Deploy ArgoCD" workflow.
 3. Click on "Run workflow" (Use workflow from Branch: main).
 4. When it's finished, the access file will be exported as an artifact.
-You'll find it in the pipeline run screen under "Artifacts".
+You'll find it in the workflow run screen under "Artifacts".
 Download it to see the URL and credentials.
-5. You can now access the ArgoCD UI, if it's not ready just hit refresh every few seconds.
+5. You can now access the ArgoCD UI, if it's not ready just hit refresh every a few seconds.
 Here you should find six applications running but in a "Progressing/Degraded" state.
 This is because we haven't built our app and pushed it to DockerHub yet.
 Let's take care of that next.

 <br/>
 <br/>